UN chief condemns 'suicidal' shelling around Ukrainian nuclear plant - KESQ

 “Russian nuclear terror requires a stronger response from the international community – sanctions on the Russian nuclear industry and nuclear fuel,” Zelensky tweeted.

 The IAEA has been trying to coordinate a mission of safeguarding experts to visit the plant since it was seized by Russian forces.
-On Sunday, Grossi said the agency must “go to Zaporizhia just as we did to Chernobyl and South Ukraine earlier in the year.
-We can put together a safety, security and safeguards mission and deliver the indispensable assistance and impartial assessment that is needed.”
+Yevhenii Tsymbaliuk, Ukraine’s ambassador to the IAEA in Vienna, warned of catastrophic consequences if anything were to happen to the plant during a Monday press conference, saying it would not be “comparable even to Chernobyl or to Fukushima.”

+Tsymbaliuk said Ukraine would like to see a delegation of experts from the International Atomic Energy Agency and the United Nations visit the station to monitor its status but that Russia’s military actions in Ukraine are making such a trip “impossible.”

 ‘Irresponsible breach of nuclear safety rules’